isomerpages/mlaw-cmc/index.md

       title: Step into our mediation room
       id: infopic
       description: Find out what sets us apart.
 Watch this video and hear directly from our mediators on why mediation works.
+Videos in English and vernaculars.
       button: watch our video here
       url: https://cmc.mlaw.gov.sg/apply-for-mediation/our-services/
       image: /images/Web Revamp pics/infopic_thumbnail.png